The AMPP Lab presenting at the 2023 APA Convention in Washington, DC.

 Hi there!
 My name is Elisabeth England, and I am a second-year doctoral student in KU’s Counseling Psychology program.
 I am originally from Iowa where I received my B.A. in Psychology at Cornell College.
 My research interests include eating disorders with emphasis on men’s disordered eating and its effects on masculinity.
 I am also interested in positive psychology concepts such as hope and well-being.
 I love the idea of using positive psychology in eating disorder treatment modalities.
 Outside of research and academics, I enjoy playing and watching soccer, spending time with friends and family (ideally boating on a lake) and traveling.
 Fun fact: I grew up on a miniature cow farm, so I was surrounded by half-sized cows most of my life.

 Hey!
 My name is Jared Ohm.
-I am a first year doctoral student in the Counseling Psychology PhD program here at KU.
+I am a second year doctoral student in the Counseling Psychology PhD program here at KU.
 I completed my undergraduate degree at Northwest Missouri State University (#GoBearcats) in biology and my Masters degree in Clinical Psychology from Emporia State University (#Stingersup).
 I am a Kansas native and excited to finally being part of the Jayhawk Nation!
 My research interests revolve around masculinity, but more specifically with men’s friendships with one another.
 My experience working in an a correctional setting has solidified my research interests and desire to better understand men’s capacity for connection.
 Outside of academic pursuits, I enjoy playing tennis, reading, doing Zumba in my garage, and spending time with my wife and daughter.